networknt/light-doc/content/en/development/best-practices/mac-perm-ip.md

 reviewed: true
 ---

-We have a team of developers using MacBook Pro for development, and they have to travel from one office to another.
+We have a team of developers using MacBook Pros for development, and they have to travel from one office to another.
 When the laptop joins the WIFI network at a different location, a brand new IP address is allocated.
 This should be an issue for most docker containers running on the laptop except Kafka as it has to advertise to DOCKER_HOST_IP.

 We can use ifconfig to find the real IP address and export it with the following command.